Fitness Activity Tracker App: Is It Difficult to Build It?

 #3. your Progress vs. Goals

-Another good way to stimulate the user to exercise more actively (and, accordingly, to use a workout application more often) is to provide access to statistics which visualizes the user's achievements in comparison with the goals set.
+Another good way to stimulate the user to exercise more actively (and, accordingly, to use a workout application more often) is to provide access to statistics, which visualizes the user's achievements in comparison with the goals set.
 We took advantage of this technique in the fitness app development and found its effectiveness: in our case, the data for the year are contrasted with the goals, so that users can evaluate their productivity.

 #4.
 Use notifications as additional motivation

 Let's admit: we are all a bit lazy by nature.
-So it'll be smart to provide an activity tracker app with notifications which reproach the user if the latter skips his sports activities.
+So it'll be smart to provide an activity tracker app with notifications that reproach the user if the latter skips his sports activities.
 Of course, do not be aggressive, not everyone will like it.
 But a little humor won't hurt!

 #5.
 Think about a rewards system

 The global goal (say, to lose weight by 20 kg) is a good thing.
 But sometimes it takes too much effort to achieve the desired result.
 We suggest you brighten up such a tedious route to the goal.
-It's quite simple: think up a reward system for any user’s achievements, even the most insignificant one.
+It's quite simple: think up a reward system for any user’s achievements, even the most insignificant ones.
 You can combine it with the gamification element.
 For example, the fitness tracker app named Tep works like Tamagotchi: the user is encouraged to take care of the “pet” and make sure that it won't be starved to death.
 "Food" to feed a small giraffe can be bought for special coins which the user gets when showing certain sporting successes.

 #6.
 Fitness apps design